If your pet

-Nor will it contain other allergy triggering fillers such as corn or wheat, but may contain rice instead as it's less likely to trigger an allergy.
+Nor will it contain other allergy triggering fillers such as corn or wheat, but it may contain rice instead as it's less likely to trigger an allergy.

-Before deciding which hypoallergenic food is best for your dog, check the dog food ingredients label to confirm that it doesn't contain any harmful chemical preservatives and that it includes a good ratio of quality protein and good carbohydrates, including vegetables and rice.
+Before deciding which hypoallergenic food is best for your dog, check the dog food ingredients label to confirm that it doesn't contain harmful chemical preservatives and that it includes a good ratio of quality protein and good carbohydrates, including vegetables and rice.